bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

     )
 ```

-The slow runnning time comes from `\` used to invert the collocation jacobian.
+The slow running time comes from `\` used to invert the collocation jacobian.

 ### Inplace jacobian